 I'm an Astronomy graduate student at Columbia University since 2019.
 I am also supported by the Doctoral Student Fellowships at the American Museum of Natural History since the Fall of 2021.
 I spend half of my time on obtaining stellar ages from large stars surveys (e.g. Kepler, TESS, APOGEE, LAMOST etc.) with a focus on gyrochronology calibration and the other half on Galactic Archaeology.

 My work focuses on obtaining stellar ages through gyrochronology and spectroscopy.
 In particular, I have dedicated a lot of my time calibrating gyrochronology relations for low-mass old stars.

-Stellar age catelogs I created that are publicly accessable:
+Stellar age catalogs I created that are publicly accessible:

-Spectroscopic ages and red clump membership (64,317 APOGEE ages: avaliable here):
+Spectroscopic ages and red clump membership (64,317 APOGEE ages: available here):

 We used The Cannon) to obtain stellar ages and red clump membership from APOGEE spectra.
 These stellar ages are then used to study the properties of the high- and low-α disks.

 Recently, my work in galactic archaeology has been on analyzing simulations or comparing simulations to Milky Way data in order to understand the formation history of our own Galaxy.
 I mainly focus on the importance of radial migration and obtaining birth radii for stars.